Combinatorial computation of the motivic Poincare series: Introduction

 If $r=1$, we can rewrite (\ref{intmu}) as the generalization of (\ref{poi}):

-so in this case one can deduce $P_{g}(t)$ from $P(t)$.
-If $r$ is greater than 1, the situation becomes more complicated: the motivic Poincare series is not determined by the ordinary one and the method of its computation is more complicated.
-Nevertheless, the explicit algorithm is presented below (theorem 3).
-We also need the following
+therefore in this case one can deduce $P_{g}(t)$ from $P(t)$.
+If $r$ is greater than 1, the situation becomes more complicated.
+Nevertheless, the explicit algorithm for the computation of the motivic Poincar\'e series is presented in Theorem \ref{T3}.